State Graduate Funding Program scholarships (HmbNFG)

 We can gladly assist.

-Due to fiscal constraints, UHH is unable to award new scholarships this calendar year.
-No further information is available at this time.
+Due to fiscal constraints, UHH is unable to award new scholarships at the moment.

 Apply in April for funding from September/October of the same year and in October for funding starting in March/April of the following year.